 It’s easy to transfer property when someone is alive and well, but it gets more complicated when the owner has passed away.
 This leads some people to wonder, “Can property be transferred without probate?”
 Fortunately, the answer is yes.
-There are steps you can take to pass on real property and financial assets including retirement accounts without probate.
+There are steps you can take to pass on real estate and financial assets, including retirement accounts, without probate.

 Probate is the legal process for finalizing an estate after a person passes away.
 There are different ways that property can be transferred without probate.
 These include joint ownership and tenants in common.
 Financial accounts with payable-upon-death beneficiaries and assets held in a living trust are other viable options for transferring property without probate.